ramack/ActivityDiary/README.md

 Currently you can select the your current activity, attach notes and pictures and browse your history:
 ![Alt text](/app/src/main/play/en-US/listing/phoneScreenshots/Screenshot_SelectActivity.png?raw=true "Select Activity")

+# Donations
+In case you want to support the project and its developers you can do that on [Liberapay](https://liberapay.com/ActivityDiary).

 # License and Copyright
 Activity Dairy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.